AUDIT COMMITTEE – Terms of Reference

 The Terms of Reference of the Audit Committee are summarised as below:

-The Committee is expected financial literacy and authorised by the Board, in accordance with the procedures to be determined by the Board (if any) and at the cost of the Company, to carry out the following:
+The Committee is to be financial literate and shall in accordance with the procedures to be determined by the Board (if any) and at the cost of the Company, to carry out the following :

-- examine any activity within the Committee’s terms of reference;
+- Have authority to investigate any activity within the Committee’s terms of reference;

-- obtain outside legal or other independent professional advice and secure the attendance of outsiders with relevant experience and expertise if it considers this necessary;
+- Have resources which are reasonably required to enable it to perform its duties including to obtain outside legal or other independent professional advice and secure the attendance of outsiders with relevant experience and expertise if it considers this necessary;

 The duties of the Committee shall be to carry out the following:-

-- review the suitability and independence and any matters concerning the appointment and dismissal of the external auditors and the audit fee and recommend its proposal to the Board for approval;
+- assess the suitability, objectivity and independence and any matters concerning the appointment, re-appointment and dismissal of the external auditors.
+The assessment should consider information presented in the Annual Transparency Report of the audit firm and the audit fee and recommend its proposal to the Board for approval;

 - review the external audit plan, the nature and scope of the audit presented by the external auditors before the commencement of the audit;